aryeelab/bisulfite-seq-tools/README.md

 ## Alignment and methylation calling
-In order to perform alignment and methylation calling choose *bismark_rrbs* or *bismark_wgbs* method configuration
+In order to perform alignment and methylation calling choose *bismark_rrbs* or *bismark_wgbs* method configuration.
+As the name indicates
+*bismark_rrbs* is for samples that are generated from Reduced Representation Bisulfite Sequencing (RRBS) with Mspl digestion and *bismark_wgbs* is for data generated from Whole Genome Bisulfite Sequencing (WGBS).

 1) Upload the .fastq files to the google cloud bucket
 2) In the FireCloud workspace choose *bsseq_preprocess_pe_dynamic_disk* method configuration
 3) In order to change the reference genome index, click **Edit Configuration** and change the genome_index in the list of inputs
+4) Change other parameters according to preference
 4) Press *Launch Analysis* in upper right hand corner
 5) Choose the participants from the list of files
 6) Click **Launch**